 At Mosquito Squad of Worcester, our tick tube system is the most effective way to control the growth of the nymph tick population.
 We begin by placing these tubes, made of cardboard and cotton specially treated with a chemical to eliminate ticks, strategically throughout your yard.
 Mice will take this cotton and use it as nesting materials and when the larvae ticks enter these nests to have their first blood meals they will not exit, will not become infected nymphs, will not have to chance to infect humans.
 Thousands upon thousands of deer ticks can be stopped with these tick tubes before making their way into our community.
 And it goes without saying, with fewer ticks there is less chance for disease.

 The best way to prevent Lyme and other tick-borne illnesses is to prevent exposure.
-Mosquito Squad of Worcester can eliminate 85-90% of ticks in your yard with our barrier spray and tick tube system.
+Mosquito Squad of Worcester can eliminate 85-90% of ticks in your yard with our barrier treatment and tick tube system.
 Give us a call and let us create the plan that best works for you and your family.
 Don’t let fear of disease keep you from enjoying your own backyard!